filiphsps/swiftsnapper/readme.md

 [![Join the chat at https://gitter.im/filfat/swiftsnapper](https://badges.gitter.im/filfat/swiftsnapper.svg)](https://gitter.im/filfat/swiftsnapper?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-SwiftSnapper is a community driven Snapchat client for Windows 10 licensed under GPL 3.
+SwiftSnapper is a community driven Snapchat client for Windows 10 licensed under the MIT license.
 It's currently in early development with no set release date.

-A subreddit exists for general discussion or questions about the application [here](http://reddit.com/r/swiftsnapper).
+A subreddit exists for general discussion or questions about the application which can be found [here](http://reddit.com/r/swiftsnapper).

 ## Contribute
-An Contribution guide is being written so we can work on getting this to a usable state together.
+An Contribution guide is currently being written, for now; just be cool, okay?